-High performance is about people in the workplace operating at exceptional levels and making big contributions to the results of the organization.
+High performance is about people in the workplace operating at exceptional levels, and nurturing natural talent to make big contributions to the results of the organization.

 It reminds me of the fable about a group of forest creatures who decided to make some collective changes.
 They organized a school and agreed to adopt a curriculum of running, climbing, swimming, and flying.
 They decided that all animals should take all subjects.